Home / Coffee knowledge / Delonghi Dedica EC685 - Review, Experiences and Tips

 Frequently asked questions about the Delonghi Dedica EC685

-Which portafilter fits the Delonghi Dedica and does not require any modification?
+Which portafilter fits the Delonghi Dedica without requiring any modifications?

-We've now added a portafilter to our range.
-It comes with the matching 17.5 gram sieve.
-The portafilter is now available here (while supplies last).
+We now have a solution for you and have added such a portafilter to our range.
+It comes with the matching 17.5-gram basket.
+The portafilter is now available here (while stocks last).

-Is it necessary to modify the milk lance to produce good foam?
+Is it necessary to modify the steam wand to froth good foam?

 No, absolutely not.
-The conversion only makes sense if you want to get the most out of the machine.
-But you can also make good latte art foam with the existing milk frother.
+Modifying it is only useful if you want to get everything out of the machine.
+But even with the existing steam wand, you can create good latte art foam.